 Finally, rinse most (but not all) of the conditioner from your hair.
 I like Curl Crush™ Conditioner for this step.

 Step 3: Style

 Now that your hair is detangled and clean, it’s time to apply your curl activator.
-Many Curly Girl Method fans advocate for hair gel, but I prefer a cream formula like HairLust Curl Activator Cream.
+Some Curly Girl Method fans advocate for hair gel, and some prefer a cream formula like Hairlust Curl Crush™ Defining Cream.
 Whichever Curly Girl Method product you choose to style your hair, rake the product through your damp hair or smooth it over curls.
 Then scrunch your hair to define your curls.

 Step 4: Plop